-For a given data set $D=\{x_{1},x_{2},\ldots,x_{n}\}$, to calculate the $\varepsilon$-neighborhood of each point of $D$, we usually need to calculate the distance between each pair of points and then compare it with the parameter $\varepsilon$, which is time-consuming.
-The time complexity of the distance matrix calculations is $O(n^{2})$.
-To address this issue, we propose three phase pruning techniques to reduce the redundant distance calculations and improve the computational efficiency by using fast principal component analysis in conjunction with certain geometric information.
+For a given data set $D$ of $n$ points, it is time-consuming to find neighbors for each point by simply comparing the distances between the point and all other $n-1$ points in the data set, which has a time complexity of $O(n^{2}h)$, where $h$ is the dimension of the data.
+An indexing technique can be used to accelerate the above process of finding neighbors, but it is difficult to deal with high-dimensional data.
+To address this issue, we propose a fast range query algorithm to reduce the redundant distance calculations and improve the computational efficiency, based on Fast-PCA in conjunction with some geometric information provided by the principal attributes of the data.